Best Resume Format: One Column or Two Column Resume Format?

 - It's easy to read and scan for important information

-- It enables you to put 4 (or more) resume sections on the first page, which is usually impossible in a full width design
+- It enables you to put 4 or more resume sections on the first page, which is impossible with a full width design

-- It can be scanned by most ATS (which wasn't the case years and years ago)
+- It can easily be scanned by the ATS in PDF format